-Shepard Fairey is the artist behind OBEY GIANT, the graphic campaign that has changed the way people see art and the urban landscape.
+Shepard Fairey (1970, South Carolina) is the artist behind OBEY GIANT, the graphic campaign that has changed the way people see art and the urban landscape.
 What started with an absurd sticker he created in 1989 while studying at the Rhode Island School of Design has since evolved into a worldwide street art campaign, as well as an acclaimed body of fine art.

 The OBEY GIANT campaign is rooted in the DIY counterculture of punk rock and skateboarding, but it has also taken cues from popular culture, commercial marketing, graffiti, and political messaging.
-Fairey steeps his ideology and iconography in the self-empowerment of those who refuse to be manipulated by the machine of manufactured consent.
+Fairey founded his ideology and iconography in the self-empowerment of those who refuse to be manipulated by the machine of manufactured consent.
 With biting sarcasm verging on reverse psychology, he goads viewers, using the imperative “obey,” to take heed of the propagandists out to bend the world to their agendas.

 Inspired by the rise of many key artists in and around the skateboard culture, Fairey started his original Subliminal concept in the mid-to-late 90’s with a friend as an apparel brand.
 The Subliminal idea evolved into what is today the art gallery and creative space Subliminal Projects located in the Echo Park neighborhood of Los Angeles.
 Subliminal Projects identifies as an extension of its primary philosophy of bridging the gap between the fine art world and subculture artists, while embracing new forms of graphic art, illustration, photography, and time-based media.